charlesctr/Get_next_line_42/README.md

 <p>

-* The projectget_next_line, will allow you to read a line ending with a newline character from a file descriptor.
+* The project get_next_line, will allow you to read a line ending with a newline character from a file descriptor.

  </p>